aruneer007/Generative-AI/README.md

-# Generative-AI
+# Prompt Engineering Workflow
-This work is based on Krish Naik's Youtube series "Prompt-Engineering-LangChain" with updated contents.
+- This work is based on Krish Naik's Youtube series "Prompt-Engineering-LangChain" with updated contents.